IBM/credit-risk-workshop-cpd/workshop/watson-knowledge-catalog-admin/README.md

 ![edit business terms](../images/wkc-admin/wkc-admin-assign-terms-to-column.png)

-* Enter *Contact Information* (or your uniquely named term such as *scottda-ContactInfo*) term you created earlier under *Business terms* and the term will be searched for.
+* Enter *XXX-Contact Information* (your uniquely named term such as *scottda-ContactInfo*) term you created earlier under *Business terms* and the term will be searched for.
 Click on the `Contact Information` term that is found, and click `Apply`:

 ![search business terms](../images/wkc-admin/wkc-admin-search-contact-to-assign-term.png)